jnardiello/Pilot53/README.md

 ### Use case

 You create a new `EC2` instance with tag `Name: web-1`. `Pilot53` will receive an event from `EC2` as your instance will become `running` and will create a new DNS record.
-Your team will be able to access `web-1` from `web-1.yourdomain.com`
+Your team will be able to access `web-1` from `web-1.yourdomain.com` after adding `yourdomain.com` to their local DNS search lists.

 ### Expected Behaviour
 #### Create